Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Many people in poor health are deficient in this important nutrient, (26) so eat plenty of sulfur-rich vegetables like onions, cabbage, and broccoli to aid in methylation, a biochemical pathway that produces glutathione naturally.

-Autoimmune disease is not curable but can be manageable with natural interventions that might even put your autoimmune into remission.
-The trick is not to be perfect, but to practice these healthy habits consistently.
-These ten steps are a great way to begin reversing autoimmune disease symptoms and living a vibrant, healthy life.
+Autoimmune disease is not curable but can be manageable with natural interventions that might even put your autoimmune disease into remission.
+Consistently practicing these ten steps is a great way to begin reversing autoimmune disease symptoms and living a vibrant, healthy life.
 I’ve seen countless people with life-destroying autoimmune symptoms completely regain their health through natural lifestyle changes like these.
 Will you be next?

 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.